Palaiokastro, Heraklion: Venetian lime kiln

 The Venetian lime kiln (Ενετική Ασβεστοκάμινος) of Palaiokastro is located on the settlement's namesake beach just below the western slope of the hill occupied by the impressive Venetian fortress.
 Is a rare monument of the era of Venetian rule in Crete that seems to be linked to the Venetian fortress with which coexisted for centuries.

-The importance of lime kiln is that it is a remarkable and rare example crafts building at the Venetian era, which is known primarily from the fortification of architecture and religious architecture.
+The importance of lime kiln is that it is a rare example of crafts building at the Venetian era, which is known primarily from the fortification of architecture and religious architecture.
 Particularly important is the fact that the monument is shown, with the same format, in a 1618 map by Basilicata.

 In previous years, the competent 13th Byzantine Antiquities carried exemplary, full restoration and maintenance of the monument, which was released simultaneously from around arbitrary constructions.
 The monument is completely restored and is one of the numerous attraction of the area.